 Top Three Reasons to Form a Disregarded Entity LLC

 There are a few major benefits that you should be aware of when choosing the best way to structure your next business.
 We always recommend speaking with a professional advisor before starting any type of business.
-But in general, a disregarded entity LLC offers a few key advantages related to taxation of your business income, compliance with regulations, efficiency of business administration, and more.
+But in general, a disregarded entity LLC offers a few key advantages related to taxation of your business income, compliance with regulations, the efficiency of business administration and more.

 1. Pass-Through Taxation Benefits

-This new pass-through business income deduction does have some caveats and limitations for certain households that run service-based businesses.
+This pass-through business income deduction does have some caveats and limitations for certain households that run service-based businesses.
 For example, if your taxable income is more than $157,500 for singles ($315,000 for married filing jointly), you will not qualify for this deduction.
 In general, though, if you do your research and talk with a professional tax advisor, this pass-through deduction could give you some new incentives to consider a disregarded entity LLC for your business.

 Regardless of the percent of deduction you can take, pass-through taxation is a major reason why many business owners decide to form disregarded entity LLCs.
-In essence, a pass-through tax treatment keeps owners from being taxed on the same money twice, like they would if they operated as a C Corporation.
+In essence, a pass-through tax treatment keeps owners from being taxed on the same money twice, as they would if they operated as a C Corporation.